gracelang/language/languageSpec/spec.md

 ### Type None

-Type `None` is completely empty; it has no methods.
+Type `None` has all methods.
+It is "uninhabited", that is, no actual object has type `None`.

 ### Type Object